 If we’re talking about comfort, that temperature range is also warm enough that you won’t freeze to death.
 However, you still have to watch out for heavy winds.
 They can draw the heat out of your body and make it too uncomfortable for you to ski.

 For your ski wax, the low temperatures can make it more solid.
-But it’s not impossible to wax your skis.
+But it’s not impossible to wax your cross country skis.
 You’ll just need to use the right ski wax.

 What Temperature Is Too Warm for Cross Country Skiing?

 Temperatures above -1°C (30°F) can be considered too warm for cross country skiing.
 The warm temperatures will melt the snow and ice, especially if it’s quite sunny.
 Snow won’t be compact enough to hold your weight and you might find yourself sinking into the ground.

 As for melting ice, the water will make it too slippery to skate.
 It’s a risky condition that can lead to injuries.

 How Cold Is Too Cold Cross Country Skiing?